 Sook Ching is a Chinese term meaning "purge through cleansing."
-Operation Sook Ching took place in Singapore from February 21 to March 4, 1942.
-It was a military operation carried out by the Japanese with the intent of executing anti-Japanese Chinese men between the ages of 18 and 50.
+Operation operation carried out by the Japanese with the intent of executing anti-Japanese Chinese men between the ages of 18 and 50.
 Ultimately, it is impossible to know exactly how many people were killed; the official Japanese figure is 5,000, while unofficial estimates reach as high as 50,000.
-Men were called into screening centers where disorganized screening procedures determined if they were anti-Japanese.
+Men were called into screening centers, where disorganized screening procedures determined if they were anti-Japanese.
 The Sook Ching's legacy lives on as one of the greatest tragedies in Singapore's history.